AqwamCreates/DataPredict/docs/BasicTutorials/UsingSolvers.md

 However, I'll warn you that the solvers may predict different label values if you are using a dirty / noisy feature matrix despite the solvers are using same dataset.

+Also, DataPredict actually have cache system that speeds up calculations.
+So, if you are worried that certain solvers may be computationally expensive, the cache is always stored for linear models.

-That being said, check the API reference to see which models are able to use the solvers.
+Lastly, check the API reference to see which models are able to use the solvers.